silas-hw/SCNGame/docs/SCNGame/Intro.md

 At the end of each sprint, I will form a sprint retrospective analysing the work of the sprint and how future work may need to change based on it.

+## Task Assignment
+Tasks will be displayed on a Kanban board on a GitHub Project.
+There will be no prioritisation - you simply pick up a task you feel like doing.
+The only consideration that needs to be taken is whether or not a task is 'ready' or not (i.e. does it have any other dependencies that need to be completed first).
+Unready tasks will be placed in the 'backlog'.
+However, there will be a limit on the number of items in the backlog.
+This is because we may discover things we want to do later to be different after completing that things dependency.

+There will also be a limit on the number of tasks that can be present in 'ready', 'in progress' and 'in review' to prevent an overbearing quantity of work being considered at once.
+We develop incrementally!
+A quantity of small changes leads to a whole project.
+Rome wasn't built in a day.

+### Dependent Tasks
+Say we want to create some form of shop system.
+This is dependent on a dialog system being in place, which is in turn dependent on the UI system being in place.
+If we create all the tasks for the shop system and put them in the backlog before even implementing the UI, we may discover (as a result of implementing the UI) that the way we want the shop system to work to be completely different to how we initially planned.
+Having a limit on the number of tasks in the backlog encourages only creating dependent tasks when they are close to being ready and mitigates the risk of this happening.